Balancing Trump criticism and bipartisanship, Democrat Jon Ossoff walks a fine line in Georgia

 One investigation led to the Federal Prison Oversight Act, which mandated prison inspections and created an ombudsman to investigate complaints.
 But not all reform moves have succeeded.
 After announcing a bipartisan agreement in July to ban congressional stock trading — a major theme of Ossoff’s winning campaign against Republican Sen. David Perdue — the deal went nowhere.

-One question is who Ossoff’s Republican opponent will be.
-Kemp, likely the strongest GOP candidate, may decline to run.
-If he opts out, U.S. Rep. Marjorie Taylor Greene is one possible Republican candidate.
+With Kemp out, it’s unclear who Ossoff’s Republican opponent will be.
+Rep. Marjorie Taylor Greene is one possible Republican candidate.

 Greene could be Ossoff’s dream opponent, and he has seemed to invite her entry — betting the north Georgia firebrand would repel swing voters who couldn’t stomach Walker.